Jikininki: Story

 Muso then asked the young man why the priest up on the nearby hill did not do the ceremony.
 Confused, the young man told Muso that there was no priest who lived nearby and that there hadn't been for many years.
 When Muso spoke of the Anjitsu, the young man also denied its existence.
 Muso then departed from the village, now with proper directions to continue his journey.

 Before he left the area, Muso sought out the Anjitsu and the old priest living within it upon the hilltop to see if he had indeed been mistaken.
 He found the hill and Anjitsu easily, and the old priest let him inside this time.
 The old priest then began to apologize for displaying his true form in front of Muso; he was the shapeless figure who had devoured the corpse in front of Muso the night-before.
 The old priest went on to explain that he was now a Jikininki and how he had come to be one; after living a long, selfish life as a priest, only caring about the food and clothes his services had brought him-even at the expense of others in more need of them then he had been-after his death, the old priest had been reborn into the world as a Jikininki, doomed to feed upon the fresh corpses of others.
 The old priest then pleaded with Muso to perform a Segaki Requiem service for him, so that he could finally escape his horrible existence as a Jikininki.
 As Muso performed the service, all of a sudden the old priest disappeared along with the Anjitsu.
 Muso found himself kneeling in the long grass upon the top of a hill before a tombstone of a priest and the ruins of the Anjitsu.

+The Jikiniki exist somewhere between the living and the dead.
+They show up like ghosts and their dwelling are invisible during the day.
+They show up mostly to lost travelers who are lost at night.
+They often stay close to human settlement because they devour humans.
+The Jikiniki do not enjoy eating humans but it takes away some of the pain for a little while.